openhab/org.openhab.binding.zwave/doc/fibaro_fgdw002_00_000.md

 Associations in Z-Wave network Security Mode

-# Overview #
+##### Overview

 This parameter defines how commands are sent in specified association groups: as secure or non-secure.
 Parameter is active only in Z-Wave network Security Mode.
-It does not apply to 1st group “Lifeline”.
+It does not apply to 1st group "Lifeline".

 | Property         | Value    |